 Undergraduate students who are interested in research in Pharmacy may consider volunteering in one of the research labs of our faculty supervisors.
 Interested students should reach out to potential research supervisors directly.

 Undergraduate students (2B and beyond) in non-professional degree programs can participate in research at the School of Pharmacy by applying for an Undergraduate Student Research Award (USRA) through the Natural Sciences and Engineering Research Council (NSERC).
 These awards enable students to gain research experience by working full time on a research project, under the supervision of an eligible grant holder.
-Interested candidates should reach out to potential research supervisors, directly, to discuss the potential for supervision.
+Interested candidates should reach out to research supervisors, directly, to discuss the potential for supervision.

 For the 2022-2023 award year, students who wish to be considered for early acceptance (including but not limited to co-op students) in the first application cycle should apply through the NSERC portal by January 4, 2022, 11:59pm.
 The final term deadline is April 16, 2021.
 Priority is given to students with an average of 80% or higher, and to co-op students.

 Senior Honours Research Project